Which Baptism is Baptism?

 - "Let us draw near with a true heart in assurance of faith, having our hearts Sprinkled from an evil conscience, and our bodies Washed with pure water."

-This prophesies of the baptizing of all nations in the New Covenant dispensation, and God says He sprinkled.
-Did the Prophet speak of Himself or some other, and Philip says he spoke of Christ.
+This prophesies' of the baptizing of all nations in the New Covenant dispensation, and God says He sprinkled.
+Did the Prophet speak of Himself or some other?
+The Disciple Philip says that he spoke of Christ.
 This is the context of the passages the Ethiopian eunuch would have been reading.
-That Christ would cleanse many nations (including his Ethiopia), and this is surely what Philip was speaking of when he asked him if he understood what he read, and then expounded unto him beginning at Christ the Saviour.
+That Christ would cleanse many nations (including his Ethiopia), and this is surely what Philip was speaking of when he asked him if he understood what he read, and then expounded unto him, beginning at Christ the Saviour.

 - "So shall he sprinkle many nations; the kings shall shut their mouths at him: for that which had not been told them shall they see; and that which they had not heard shall they consider."

-Surely after philip explained to him the cleansing of many nations by sprinkling which the Prophet Isaiah spoke of was of Christ, the eunuch wanted to be baptized.
+Surely after philip explained to him the cleansing of many nations by sprinkling, which the Prophet Isaiah spoke of was of was Christ, the eunuch wanted to be baptized.

 - "And as they went on their way, they came unto a certain water: and the eunuch said, See, here is water; what doth hinder me to be baptized?"

 Some theologians say that this proves immersion because it says that the eunuch went down into the water, but this is presupposition.
 For it doesn't say the eunuch went down into the water, it 'clearly' says that they stopped the chariot, and both Philip and the eunuch went down into the water.
 If this meant immersion, then they both were immersed.
 And God meticulously inspired this language so there would be no mistake.
-They simply stepped out of the chariot, they both stepped down into the water, and Then it says philip baptized the eunuch.
-How much clearer can it get?
+They simply stepped out of the chariot--both stepped down into the water, and Then it says philip baptized the eunuch.
 The going down into the water has nothing whatsoever to do with the actual baptism, which occurs after they go down into the water.
 Likewise, when they came out.

 - "And he commanded the chariot to stand still: and they went down both into the water, both Philip and the eunuch; and he baptized him."

-You see, both went down into the water, THEN the eunuch was baptized, and THEN they both came up out of the water.
-So contrary to some wishful thinking, the going down into the water was not the baptism.
-We would expect that because of the context of Isaiah which the eunuch was reading, they went down into the water, and then Philip sprinkled the eunuch, and then they both came up out of the water.
-The sprinkling is God's Word of baptismal cleansing (washing) which prophesied of this baptism.
-How does the Bible deal with the baptismal cleansing throughout scripture?
+You see, both went down into the water, THEN the eunuch was baptized, and THEN they "both" came up out of the water.
+So contrary to some who view this as evidence, the going down into the water was not the baptism.
+Indeed we should expect that because of the context of Isaiah that the eunuch was reading, they went down into the water, and then Philip sprinkled or poured water on the eunuch, and then they both came up out of the water.
+The sprinkling recorded in Isaiah is God's word of baptismal cleansing or washing, which prophesied of this baptism of many outside of Israel.
+If we compare Scripture with Scripture, we see how the Bible deals with the sign of baptismal cleansing throughout scripture.

 - "And when they were come up out of the water, the Spirit of the Lord caught away Philip, that the eunuch saw him no more: and he went on his way rejoicing."